ni/instrumentstudio-plugins/labview/docs/InstrumentStudio Plug-In Generator Guide.md

       Name` indicator.
       - The new InstrumentStudio plug-in will be created in this active LabVIEW project.
    3. Enter the `InstrumentStudio Plug-in Name` and `InstrumentStudio Plug-in Group`.
+      - The `InstrumentStudio Plug-in Group` input is optional and will be set to default value 'Default' if not provided.
    4. Click on the `Create InstrumentStudio Plug-in` button.

       ![Create InstrumentStudio Plug-In](./images/InstrumentStudio%20Plug-In%20Generator%20Guide/Create%20InstrumentStudio%20Plug-In.png)